Ultrajam/exif-jamroom/README.md

 Exif Data Extraction for Jamroom 5
 ==================================

+v0.8.0-beta tested on Jamroom 5 Beta 9

 ujExif is a Jamroom 5 module which can extract exif data from uploaded photos, and optionally store it for other modules to use.

 It triggers a listener so your modules can grab and use the exif data during image upload/save.

 You can optionally select to save the full extracted exif data to the ujExif database table for specified modules.
 An exif_id is saved as an _image_exif field with the jrImage data so a large array doesn't encumber the image, yet can be retrieved whenever it is needed by other modules now or in the future.
+Note: You almost certainly do not want to do this, and this should be considered a deprecated feature).
 ##Example - ujGoogleMaps grabs lat/lng gps data

 ujGoogleMaps listens for exif data attached to photos uploaded to jrGallery.<br>